Ralpina/Ne-plant-genomic-datasets/README.md

 3071933 chr7
 2941746 chr8
 ```

-They are too many for GONE, which accepts 10 million SNPs (or 1 million per chromosome)
+We need to subsample the number of sites, as GONE accepts a maximum of 10 million SNPs (or 1 million per chromosome)